Shortlisted for the Irish Book Awards 2024: History Book of the Year

 ‘If affection is the first ground of memory, the archive is its late flowering and Hotel Lux its conservatory, Casey’s history a tender nurture of pasts we overlook, but which whisper to us all the same’ – Irish Times

 Maurice J. Casey is a historian based at Queen’s University Belfast.
 His work focuses on the history of modern Ireland, queer history, and the history of international communism in the interwar world.
 He holds degrees from Trinity College Dublin, Cambridge University and the University of Oxford, where he completed his doctoral studies in 2020.
 He was a Fulbright Scholar at Stanford University from 2018 to 2019.
 His writing has appeared in a variety of publications including History Today, the Irish Times and Tribune magazine.
-Hotel Lux: An Intimate History of Communism’s Forgotten Radicals will be his first book.
+Hotel Lux: An Intimate History of Communism’s Forgotten Radicals is his first book.

 Cookie | Duration | Description |